1. Talk about your career

 6. Stay positive

 Employee remarks should be 90 percent positive comments and 10 percent areas for development comments.
-Use this 10 percent of the self-evaluation to explain your own plan to grow and develop in specific areas over the next year.
+Use this 10 percent of the self-assessment to explain your own plan to grow and develop in specific areas over the next year.
 Don’t bash bosses, co-workers or vendors, instead focus on you, your accomplishments and your professional development.
-After all, it’s a self-evaluation and not a business evaluation.
+After all, it’s a self-assessment and not a business evaluation.

 7. Ask for training